prototypefund/psylink/schematics/electrode_module3.3/README.md

 - 4 Output Signals on J3, cleaned and amplified, between 0V and V+ (usually 5V)
 - Differential amplification of the signals with a gain of 251x using [INA128](https://www.ti.com/product/INA128) Instrumentation Amplifiers
 - High-pass filtering using a passive highpass filter with a cut-off frequency of below 1.6Hz
+- Signals (after high-pass filtering) are pulled towards Vref via a 1MOhm resistor to avoid drifting of the signal away from the center
 - Requires a power supply on either J1 (or J2).
     - V+: 5V
     - Vref: 2.5V (must be connected to the ground electrode touching the skin)